HannahSuarez/hannahsuarez.github.io/about.md

 **Professional**

+Currently I am involved with a DNS/domain security intelligence company.
+In addition, I work as consultant in IT Security with clients based in Germany.

-I am currently Technical Evangelist for NXLog.
+Most recently, I was Technical Evangelist for NXLog.
 NXLog is a multi-platform log management tool that helps to easily identify security risks, policy breaches or analyze operational problems in server logs, operation system logs and application logs.

-In addition to NXLog, I work as consultant in IT Security with clients based in Germany.

 Previously, I was a consultant for a secure managed file transfer software company, learning all about secure file transfer protocols (SFTP, FTP, FTPS) as well as applying secure file transfer solution to possible projects.
 I was also a support technician for a digital signage company, providing remote support for Linux and Windows Servers running the signage.